BUEC500C1/health-monitor-HealthCover/README.md

 # README

-Please select a module you like to work with and discuss the interfaces of your module with your partners:
+Please select a module you like to work with:

 Sensor module:

 Database module: Yingqi Zhang

-Alert module:
+Alert module: Ningrong Chen

 Display module: